frohoff/burp-plugin-requestutils/README.md

 burp-plugin-requestutils
 ========================

-Plugin for manipulating requests in PortSwigger Burp Suite Pro v1.5+
+A plugin for manipulating and converting HTTP requests in PortSwigger Burp Suite Pro v1.5+

 Current Features:
   * Convert request to equivalent code/command